 Butternuts are similar to black walnuts, but also very different, so different that I'll write about them in a separate post.
 For our purposes here, know that if you find some butternut trees, you're lucky, since they suffer from butternut canker, and they're numbers are dwindling.

 In Minnesota, they're listed as an endangered species.
 The flavor of the nuts is nothing like black walnuts.
 Butternuts are fresh, buttery, and without any sort of tannins like English walnuts.
-They're delicious, but far more difficult to find than black walnuts.
+They're delicious, but more difficult to find than black walnuts.

 Equipment